3-manifold

 In mathematics, a 3-manifold is a topological space that locally looks like a three-dimensional Euclidean space.
 A 3-manifold can be thought of as a possible shape of the universe.
-Just as a sphere looks like a plane to a small enough observer, all 3-manifolds look like our universe does to a small enough observer.
+Just as a sphere looks like a plane (a tangent plane) to a small and close enough observer, all 3-manifolds look like our universe does to a small enough observer.
 This is made more precise in the definition below.

-Introduction
+Principles

 Definition

 A topological space $M$ is a 3-manifold if it is a second-countable Hausdorff space and if every point in $M$ has a neighbourhood that is homeomorphic to Euclidean 3-space.

 Mathematical theory of 3-manifolds

 The topological, piecewise-linear, and smooth categories are all equivalent in three dimensions, so little distinction is made in whether we are dealing with say, topological 3-manifolds, or smooth 3-manifolds.